The changing mobility ecosystem & its impact on the parking industry

 The new innovations in our industry have the potential to positively impact cities and their citizens, but the missing piece is often having the right technology to implement desired solutions.
 Organizations are looking to implement technology that creates simpler and more efficient systems for drivers, enforcement officials, and city leaders, while providing unprecedented access to data about parking trends, behaviors, payments, enforcement officer routes, and more; all in real time.
 This information is the key to tackling broader city initiatives, such as ensuring equity, reducing congestion, and fostering innovation, and allows transportation leaders to make data-driven decisions for better mobility management.

 Parking and transportation leaders understand the importance of technology, but in today’s world, there are many options to consider.
 The first step is to help leaders better understand mobility trends by leveraging technology to manage all forms of transportation in one place.
-A mobility platform is the solution, which allows cities to connect multiple mobility services (mobile pay for parking, digital permits, parking enforcement, meters, micro-mobility, ride-hailing services, and more) in a centralized hub.
+A mobility platform is the solution, which allows cities to connect multiple mobility services (mobile pay for parking, digital parking permits, parking enforcement, meters, micro-mobility, ride-hailing services, and parking payments) in a centralized hub.
 Cities then have real-time access to data to help identify trends, make informed policy decisions and effectively code the curb.
 The platform can also house information about rates, rules and regulations, which can then be pushed out to all of the connected services.

 With a more connected system, it becomes easier for cities to make adjustments, big and small, that will influence the decisions that citizens make on a daily basis about how to travel throughout the city.
 When cities and parking leaders have more control, they can manage a complex mobility ecosystem and ultimately, provide a positive experience for their citizens and promotes economic growth in a sustainable way.